oat-sa/devkit-lti1p3/doc/cli.md

 }'
 ```

-**Note**: setting up the option `-v` will mot only return back the generated launch, but also the message launch details.
+**Note**: setting up the option `-v` will not only return back the generated launch, but also the message launch details.

 Command execution output example: